mqttiotstuff/iotmonitor/README.md

 ## IOTMonitor project

-This project is a simple monitoring system for MQTT based communication, iotmonitor let you monitor the existing devices, using a config file.
-And also restore their states when they reconnect to the broker.
+This project is a simple state manager and monitoring system for MQTT based communication devices (IOT).
+Iotmonitor let you monitor the existing devices, using a config file, with a `zig` process.
+IotMonitor also record and restore their states, when they reconnect to the broker.
 It really help to maintain things working, even if they fails.

-Each device has a communication time out, when the timeout is reached, the iotmonitor publish a specific monitoring topic failure for the device, with the latest contact timestamp
+Each device has an independent communication message time out, when the device did not reponse until timeout is reached, the iotmonitor publish a specific monitoring failure topic for the device, with the latest contact timestamp

 	home/monitoring/expire/[device_name]

-This topic can then be displayed or alerted to see which device has problems.
+This topic can then be displayed or alerted to signal which device is not functionnal.

-Each time a device receive MQTT state messages, theses are recorded in a leveldb database, and replay when the device recover.

 ### Building the project on linux